dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 After changing the tests and ensuring they pass locally, it is then recommended that you run your changes on the pipeline to ensure they also pass there.
 There is a build pipeline you can use to check any changes you've made will pass on the pipeline: 'UI Tests'.
 You can run this pipeline using the branch with your changes, and it will produce an artifact you can download with the test report, screenshots, etc.

-At the time of writing, the pipeline runs the tests against the Dev environment, and runs all `general_public` and `admin` tests.
+At the time of writing, the pipeline runs the tests against the Dev environment, and runs all tests.
 You can edit the pipeline if you wish to do something different.

 ## Authentication